hhd-dev/hhd/readme.md

 > [!WARNING]
 > Do not try to interpret what each axis means.
 Just change them randomly until
 > the glyphs line up with how you move your controller.
-> If you set multiple axis to a single one (such as X to Y, and Y to Y),
+> If you set multiple axis to a single one (e.g., X to Y, and Y to Y),
-> the X to Y option will be ignored.
+> the first option (e.g., X to Y) option will be ignored.

 Then, jump in a first person game and turn on `Gyro to Mouse` or `Camera`.
 For `Gyro to Mouse`, use `Gyro to Mouse fix` if you get issues with the camera